Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Philadelphia and its opponents have gone over the current 45.5-point total in seven of 11 games (63.6%) this season.

+- New York's games have gone over 45.5 points in four of 10 chances this season.

-- The combined points per game average of the two teams, 45.9, is 0.4 points above Sunday's over/under.
+- The combined points per game average of the two teams, 45.9, is 0.4 points greater than Sunday's over/under.

-- The 48.2 points per game these two squads have allowed to opponents this season are 2.7 more than the 45.5 total in this contest.
+- These two squads surrender a combined 48.2 points per game, 2.7 more than this contest's over/under.

-- The Eagles and their opponents have scored an average of 48.6 points per game in 2020, 3.1 more than Sunday's total.

-- The 46.7 PPG average total in Giants games this season is 1.2 points more than this game's over/under.
+- The 45.5-point total for this game is 1.2 points below the 46.7 points per game average total in Giants games this season.

 Eagles stats and trends

-- In Philadelphia's 11 games this year, it has six wins against the spread.
+- Philadelphia has six wins against the spread in 11 games this season.

-- The Eagles have been favored by 3.5 points or more once this season and covered the spread.

-- Philadelphia's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Philadelphia's games this year have hit the over on six of 11 set point totals (54.5%).

-- Philadelphia is 4-1 against the spread and 4-1 overall this season when the team records more than 24.6 points.
+- Philadelphia is 4-1 against the spread and 4-1 overall this season when the team notches more than 24.6 points.

 - The Eagles average 22.6 fewer yards per game (352.8), than the Giants give up per outing (375.4).

-- When Philadelphia picks up more than 375.4 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Philadelphia churns out over 375.4 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Eagles have nine giveaways this season, while the Giants have 15 takeaways.
+- This year, the Eagles have nine turnovers, six fewer than the Giants have takeaways (15).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Giants.